BenjaminPlanterose/UMtools/README.md

 The formation of clusters in the U/M plane is a consistent feature of a genetic artefacts and meQTLs.
 To assign cluster identity to samples when the number of expected clusters is known (for example, after a U/M plot), we developed bivariate Gaussian mixture models (bGMMs).
 In such approach, we wrapped the routines from the EMCluster R-package.
-Here are some examples:
+Here are some examples (but bare in mind that UMtools works best on larger sample sizes):

 ```r
 set.seed(2); bGMM(M_U$M, M_U$U, "cg03398919", K = 2)